hungchu0912/NAB-SmartChoice-Assignment/README.md

 ### Data Collector
 Service to collect data from publisher (Tiki / Shopee / Lazada).
 When start service, it will consume api from publisher, do some transformation and save it to mysql database.

 This service using Spring Boot and Spring Batch framework.

 ### Product DB
-Store detail of the product from publisher
+Store detail of the product from publisher.

 ER schema:
 ![Screenshot](er-schema.png)

-publisher table: store information of publisher publisher product mapping: Mainly used to store product id in publisher site publisher product detail: Store product detail
+publisher table: store information of publisher

+publisher product mapping: Mainly used to store product id in publisher site

+publisher product detail: Store product detail

 ### Product API